nikkis/pulurobotics-microservices/command-middleware/README.md

    * point: {x, y} – x and y must be integers.
 The unit is mm.
  * remove_obstacle(point): Remove an obstacle at point.
    * point: {x, y} – x and y must be integers.
 The unit is mm.
+ * set_vacuum(mode): Turn on or off vacuum cleaner.
+Also lowers nozzle when vacuum is turned on and raises when it is turned off.
+   * mode – boolean.

 Payload objects
 ---------------